Markets

 On what he’s learned about the company since chatting with management and key stakeholders:

-“My perception of interacting with some of the board members and senior management is, Keith had a line he shared with me last week when we met for the first time in person, in New York, where he said, ‘This is a company thats more interested in kind of risk mitigation than value creation.’
-And so I think theres definitely a cautiousness to this company that its not uncommon with boards, but I kind of sense that from the management as well.
-And so, maybe not surprisingly, I think thats a reason why theyve maybe been slow to adapt and respond to their declining stock price and turn things around.
-So now theyve been given a jolt and they have a new CEO whos totally from the school of thought of Keith’s and is going to be much more action oriented.
+“My perception of interacting with some of the board members and senior management is, Keith had a line he shared with me last week when we met for the first time in person, in New York, where he said, ‘This is a company thats more interested in risk mitigation than value creation.’
+I think theres definitely a cautiousness to this company thats not uncommon with boards, but I kind of sense that from the management as well.
+Maybe not surprisingly, I think thats a reason why theyve maybe been slow to adapt and respond to their declining stock price and turn things around.
+So now theyve been given a jolt and they have a new CEO whos totally from the same school of thought as Keith and is going to be much more action oriented.

 I think there will be a significant job reduction in the company in the months to come and a focus on AI.
-Theres gonna be a focus on crypto, cause thats something Kaz brings.
+Theres going to be a focus on crypto, because thats something Kaz brings.
 Keiths very anti work from home, and apparently thats a big issue at this company, so I think thats going away.
-And so there will be radical change for sure.
+There will be radical change for sure.
 And everybody now whos at the top of this company is focused on taking a big swing.

-And you can criticize Opendoor for, they took big swings in version one when some of these cofounders were part of it and it almost killed the company, you could say, because they bought so many houses and had them on their balance sheet right as the housing market was dropping.
-But I think they feel like the opportunity for the company is still wide open, to be this Amazon of housing or however you wanna call it, or analogize it.”
+You can criticize Opendoor for taking big swings, like in version one when some of these cofounders were part of it and it almost killed the company, you could say, because they bought so many houses and had them on their balance sheet right as the housing market was dropping.
+But I think they feel like the opportunity for the company is still wide open to be this Amazon of housing, or however you want to call it or analogize it.”

 On his leadership of a retail activist campaign:

-And after that decision to do that, no longer was I playing a part and people seem to react to that positively.
-And I think its been part of the reason why the whole campaign has been successful and every step along the way when I was sort of pushing Opendoor to change, I got so many critics telling me Im doing too much, going too far.
+After that decision to do that, no longer was I playing a part, and people seemed to react to that positively.
+I think its been part of the reason why the whole campaign has been successful.
+And every step along the way when I was sort of pushing Opendoor to change, I got so many critics telling me Im doing too much, going too far.

 I was like, no way.
-Im not gonna do that.
-Im not her husband, Im her shareholder.
+Im not going to do that.
+Im not her husband; Im her shareholder.
 And I just know from the whole Yahoo thing, thats not the way you change anything.
 These guys are just stalling for time and theyre dragging their feet and all that.
 The only way that you force a change is you hit them between the eyes and you just keep hitting them until they change.

-And so I just think people saw that approach and they liked it and, and they responded to it and, they felt involved in it.
+And I just think people saw that approach and they liked it, and they responded to it and felt involved in it.
 They felt involved in the process.
-So theres no question that, like, theres a galvanizing aspect of the community here that draws people in, makes them excited.”
+So theres no question that theres a galvanizing aspect of the community here that draws people in, makes them excited.”

 We also discussed how quickly many of his milestones for the company had been hit, his personal and professional growth, the stories he’s been touched by, and why he’ll keep filming videos in front of Drake’s house to try to get the singer interested in the online real estate company.